joaopizani/env.mpd-ncmpcpp/README.md

 the user can choose whether to run MPD _exclusively locally_ or _open to the local network_.
 What this means is the following:

-  * If run _locally_, then MPD listens only to connections from _localhost_, and **no other machines** will be able to use your music server.
+  * If run _locally_, then MPD listens only to connections from _127.0.0.1_, and **no other machines** will be able to use your music server.
   * If run _open to the LAN_, MPD will listen to connections coming from any host in the local network.
     In this way you can use (for example) an old computer in your house as a "music server" in the living room.
       + The client will be asked for a password upon connection.
 The default password is "mpd1" but can be changed in `mpd.conf.open`.

 **OBS:** You need to change the IP address to which MPD binds if you want to run it open in the LAN.
-Search for a line containing `bind_to_address "192.<rest-of-adress>"` in `mpd.conf.open` and insert the desired IP there.
+Search for a line containing `bind_to_address "192.<bla-bla-bla>"` in `mpd.conf.open` and insert the desired IP there.

 How to install
 --------------

-The way in which to install this configuration depends on whether you will run MPD in a system with a desktop enviroment and want MPD to be started at **login time** and be run by a **normal-user, non-privileged account**:
+The way in which to install this configuration depends on whether you will run MPD in a system with a desktop enviroment and want MPD to be started at **login time** and run by a **normal-user, non-privileged account**:

-  * If MPD will be run in a system with no desktop environment, the to install, run `./install-basic.sh`.
+  * If MPD will be run in a system with no desktop environment, then to install run `./install-basic.sh`.
       + In this case, you will need to arrange yourself for MPD to start at boot.

-  * If using a desktop environment, you can use the script `./install-with-extra-steps.sh`.
+  * If using a desktop environment, then to install you can run `./install-with-extra-steps.sh`.
-      + This will make a `mpd.desktop` file at put it in the `autostart` directory of you DE, making MPD be run at every log-in, _by the user logging in (not root)_.
+      + This will put a `mpd.desktop` file in the `autostart` directory of you desktop environment, effectively causing MPD to be run at every log-in, _by the user logging in (not root)_.